7 min read

 Average electricity & household bills in Adelaide

-The average monthly cost for basic utilities in Adelaide is $449.32 per month / $103.68 per week.
-This price is for electricity, heating, water and garbage for an apartment of 85m2.
+The average monthly cost for basic utilities in Adelaide is around $455 per month / $105 per week, based on Numbeo and ABS 2025 cost data.
+This estimate covers electricity, heating, water, and garbage services for an 85m² apartment.

 Internet and mobile phone costs add a little extra: